 Property Part Exchange: What is the Definition?

 Let’s explain what part exchange means and learn about the different scenarios you can find yourself in when trading in your old property against the value of a new house or exchanging your home with different circumstances attached.

-Property part exchange means selling your home to a person or a building company and in exchange, get the chance to move to a new property by paying the difference in price.
-In other words, the value of your house or apartment is usually lower than the one you intend to buy.
+Property part exchange means selling your home quickly to a person or a building company and in exchange, get the chance to move to a new property by paying the difference in price.
+(Or receiving the difference in price if the one you're selling is more expensive than the one you're buying - as is common for downsizers).

 Types of Property Exchange:

 - Purchase a brand new house from a homebuilding company.
 As mentioned above, the process involves approaching a company and depending on your eligibility, you trade in your house to get a newly built house, which is larger and about ⅓ higher in value than the one you sell.
 This is one of the most common house part-exchange procedures.
 However, it’s not a good idea to keep your property empty for too long.

 - Buy a home from a private owner.
 It’s slightly rarer but you can be lucky and part-exchange your property for a dream home in a desired location by finding a counterpart house hunter who has reciprocal relocation needs.
 The part-exchange element in such transaction could be due to upsizing/downsizing or simply because one of the property is located in a more expensive region.
 In such occasions, Yes Homebuyers can buy in cash too.

 - Downsize in a property developer’s property.
 It’s not unpopular for property developers to attract a fair share of retirees with an equity release offer when downsizing into one of their purposefully built properties - usually, a functional and energy-efficient flat.
 However, downsizing is outdated and rightsizing is the right approach.